Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Problem formulation and results

-\item As mentioned in \prettyref{sec:EB_introduction}, for fixed $h$ and $s$, both \prettyref{eq:EBmain-bounded} and \prettyref{eq:EBmain-subexp} match the minimax lower bounds recently shown in \cite[Theorem 1]{PW21}.
-This establishes the regret optimality of minimum-distance EB estimators, which was only known for the $f$-modeling-based Robbins estimator before.
+\item As mentioned in \prettyref{sec:EB_introduction}, for fixed $h$ and $s$, the above establishes the regret optimality of minimum-distance EB estimators by matching the minimax lower bounds recently shown in \cite[Theorem 1]{PW21}.
+This minimax optimality was only known for the $f$-modeling-based Robbins estimator.

 \item When $\dist$ is the KL divergence, the minimum-distance estimator ${\hatGn}=\argmin_Q \mathsf{KL}(p\|q)$ is the NPMLE.
 This follows from the expansion

 \item \prettyref{thm:EB_main} holds for approximate solutions.
 Consider the following approximate minimum-distance estimators $\hat G$, over some target class of distributions $\calG$, that satisfies